 Breastfeeding weaning is not always that easy!

-read here on the benefits of breastfeeding
+The benefits of breastfeeding

-Child led weaning “BLW”
+Child led weaning “BLW” is also recommended.

-Weaning my baby when we are both ready!
+Weaning my Baby when we are Both Ready!

 If you are feeling pressured into weaning by friends and family,